Skelton Parish Council

 - Photographs, candles and other appendages must not be placed on graves.

-- Artificial flowers are not to be placed on any graves with the exception of Christmas and Remembrance Day wreaths, which will be permitted to remain on graves for one calendar month and should then be removed.
+- apart from of Christmas and Remembrance Day wreaths, which will be permitted to remain on graves for one calendar month and should then be removed.

 - Masons must be NAMM or BRAMM registered.